NativeScript/docs-v7/bindings.md

 </Page>
 ```

-The full binding syntax contains three parameters - first parameter is the source property, which will be listened to for changes, second parameter is the expression that will be evaluated and the third parameter states if the binding is `twoWay` or not.
-As mentioned earlier by default XML declaration creates a `twoWay` binding by default, so in our example the third parameter could be omitted.
+The full binding syntax contains three parameters - first parameter is the source property, which will be listened to for changes, second parameter is the expression that will be evaluated and the third parameter states if the binding is two-way or not.
+As mentioned earlier by default XML declaration creates a two-way binding by default, so in our example the third parameter could be omitted.
 We can also omit the first parameter, but this will mean that the expression will be evaluted everytime we have a change in the bindingContext and not only when the property, we are interested in, has changed.
 Thus, the recommended syntax is to include two parameters in the XML declaration, as in our example - the property of interest and the expression, which has to be evaluated.

 ###Supported Expressions